chiumax/mindlab-website/MAINTENANCE.md

 †: Moving interns from `current` to `previous` or from `previous` to `not mentioned` are handled implicitly via GraphQL query.

+After updating the `people.json` file, you will need to add `.png` image to `src/data/photos`.
+The `.png` image filename should match the person's picture entry in `people.json`.

 ### Project Tasks

 Changes to any projects can be found in `src/projects`.
 Each project has its own folder with at least two files: